leopacciulli/GoFinances-ReactNative/README.md

 <b>An application where you can control your finances, see the total inflows and outflows of your expenses.</b>
 <br>
 <br>
-<b>This project will be created with Expo Bare Workflow, with React Native using TypeScript, styled-components to style all the components, natives APIs, local async storage, navigation, forms and social login.</b>
+<b>This project will be created with Expo Bare Workflow, with React Native using TypeScript, styled-components to style all the components, natives APIs, local async storage, navigation, forms with React Hook Forms and social login with Google and Apple</b>

 <br>